Infinite-dimensional uniform polyhedra

-It is easy to see that if $D$ is a cover of $M$ by sets of diameters $<\eps$, and $C$ is a weakly hereditarily uniform cover of $M$ with a weak hereditary Lebesgue number $2\eps$, then $D$ weakly hereditarily star-refines $C$.
+It is easy to see that if $D$ is a cover of $M$ by sets of diameters $<\eps$, and $C$ is a weakly hereditarily uniform cover of $M$ with a weak hereditary Lebesgue number $2\eps$, then $D$ weakly hereditarily barycentrically refines $C$.

 Beware that the preimage of a weakly hereditarily uniform cover under a uniformly continuous map $f$ of metrizable uniform spaces need not be weakly hereditarily uniform, because $\bigcap F\not\subset\bigcup (D\but F)$ does not imply $f^{-1}(\bigcap F)\not\subset f^{-1}(\bigcup (D\but F))$. \end{definition}